Colon Cancer At-Home Tests vs Colonoscopy

 Colonoscopies take up several hours of a 24-hour period once every five or ten years; there’s a little prep and then the procedure itself, which takes just a few hours from check-in to discharge.
 The actual procedure is generally 15 to 30 minutes.

-MTsDNA tests are shipped to your home and you’ll need to repeat the test every three years.
+At-home colon cancer tests are shipped to your home and you’ll need to repeat the test every three years.
 You submit a sample as per the instructions and mail it back.
 It’s a quick process that’s not intrusive and it can all be done in privacy.

 But would you be able to send off your sample confident in the knowledge that the test is completely accurate and that if your results come back clear, you’re guaranteed to be colon-cancer-free?
 No!

-Schedule a Colonoscopy with One of Our Gastroenterologists Today
+Schedule Colonoscopy with Reno Gastroenterologists

 Appointment Request Form